eKL016/IllusionDatabase/README.md

         "602d0e92771e4402dd68552c",
         "602d0e92771e4402dd685534"
       ],
+      "gifFileName": "FILE NAME OF GIF",
+      "refURL": "URL TO THE REFERENCE",
-      "content": "MARKDOWN CONTENT GOES HERE, BUT YOU NEED TO REPLACE ALL LINEBREAKS WITH /n" }
+      "summary": "MARKDOWN CONTENT GOES HERE, BUT YOU NEED TO REPLACE ALL LINEBREAKS WITH /n" }
 ```
 #### Response